elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >         > The major tags are listed below.
 Note that the macros **%{name}**, **%{version}** and **%{release}** can be used to refer to the Name, Version and Release tags respectively.
 When you change the tag, the macros automatically update to use the new value.
 >         >
 >         > *   **Name:** - The (base) name of the package, which should match the SPEC file name.
 >         > *   **Version:** - The upstream version number.If the version contains tags that are non-numeric (contains tags that are not numbers), you may need to include the additional non-numeric characters in the Release tag.
-If upstream uses full dates to distinguish versions, consider using version numbers of the form yy.mm&#91;dd&#93; (e.g. 2008-05-01 becomes 8.05).
+If upstream uses full dates to distinguish versions, consider using version numbers of the form yy.mm[dd] (e.g. 2008-05-01 becomes 8.05).
 >         > *   **Release:** - The initial value should normally be 1%{?dist}.
 Increment the number every time you release a new package for the same version of software.
 When a new upstream version is released, change the Version tag to match and reset the Release number to 1.
 >         > *   **Summary:** - A brief, one-line summary of the package.
 Use American English.
 Do not end in a period.
 >         > *   **Group:** - This needs to be a pre-existing group, like "Applications/Engineering"; run "**less /usr/share/doc/rpm-*/GROUPS**" to see the complete list.
 Use the group "Documentation" for any sub-packages (e.g. kernel-doc) containing documentation.
 Note: This tag is deprecated since Fedora 17.